 LONG BEACH PARKS & GARDENS

-The Long Beach Department of Parks, Recreation & Marine manages 92 parks covering over 3,100 acres throughout the Long Beach.
-The El Dorado Regional Park features fishing lakes, a youth campground, bike trails, and picnic areas and more.
+The Long Beach Department of Parks, Recreation & Marine manages 92 parks covering over 1,250 hectares throughout Long Beach.
+The El Dorado Regional Park features fishing lakes, a youth campground, bike trails, picnic areas, and more.
 The Long Beach Greenbelt is a section of the old Pacific Electric right-of-way, restored as native habitat that supports approximately forty species of California native plants.
-The Carmelitos Housing Project has the three acre The Growing Experience Garden which is truly impressive and not to mention pretty eye-opening if the thought of housing project makes you think only of squalor and violence.
+The Carmelitos Housing Project has the three-acre The Growing Experience Garden which is truly impressive and not to mention pretty eye-opening if the thought of housing projects makes you think only of squalor and violence.
 And finally, the Earl Burns Miller Japanese Garden is located on the campus of California State Long Beach and is a popular site for weddings.

 LONG BEACH SKYLINE